-Brattleboro Post #1034 Auxiliary will be hosting a karaoke Friday Sept.
-28th.
-Doors open on the hall side at 7 pm.
-Karaoke is from 8 pm – 12 am. $5 cover charge includes snacks.
-The public is invited to this event.
+The Brattleboro Post #1034 Auxiliary will be having a karaoke Friday, Sept.
+13th.
+Doors open at 6 pm, and karaoke starts at 7 pm. $5 cover charge

 Monday Morning Movie